 Buy used safe?

 If you have an old turntable you will certainly have to readjust it and tune it up.
 No complicate job, you just need patience.
-Intenet is a very good source of information.
-A suspended table like Thorens and Linn has adjustable springs that achieve the isolation and allow the platter to rotate on a perfectly horizontal plane, if well tuned (picture at right form The Analog Dept).
+Internet is a very good source of information.
+A suspended table like Thorens and Linn has adjustable springs that achieve the isolation and allow the platter to rotate on a perfectly horizontal plane, if well tuned (picture below form The Analog Dept).

 A good candidate for our analog source would be a belt-driven turntable.
 Direct drives, some illustrious exceptions aside, bay turn out less sharp and long-living, also more complicated to repair.
 The belt transfer the motor’s rotation to the platter’s support (Thorens TD-160 in the picture at left); its elastic properties don’t last forever, if the belt is several years old it is better to replace it (a modest expense).
 The belt must be of the same size as the original.